saichandkurre/ABOUT/Project_Proposal.md

 - You start with the end in mind and adopt an agile approach:
   - making progress continuously towards your goal.
   - Updating this document continuously along the way.

+## 0. Title and Author

+- Project Title
+- Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
+- Author
+- Link to the author's GitHub profile
+- Link to the author's LinkedIn progile
+- Link to your PowerPoint presentation file
+- Link to your  YouTube video

 ## 1. Background